jaeheechillin3/pytorch_projects/README.md

 # PyTorch Learning Projects

-This repository is a learning log of my progress with PyTorch.
-Each notebook focuses on a small set of concepts, moving from tensor fundamentals and automatic differentiation to image classification and generative models.
+This repository is a learning log of my progress with PyTorch and machine learning.
+The current goal is to understand diffusion models.

 ## Progress